maliMirkec/personal-website/site/articles/how-to-make-a-raise-the-curtains-effect-in-css.md

 What we're making is sort of a simplified "raise the curtain" effect like this:

-{% cldnryimg "curtain-effect_vmncby" "Showing the raise the curtains effect from dark blue to wheat."
-759 341 %}
+{% cldnryfetch "curtain-effect_vmncby" "Showing the raise the curtains effect from dark blue to wheat." %}

 The background and text both change color while scrolling over the element.